 The Statements of Fiduciary Net Position and Statement of Changes in Fiduciary Net Position, found on pages 24 and 25, provide information on the control of assets for which HRSD has a fiduciary responsibility and the beneficiaries with whom a fiduciary responsibility exists.
-These statements are required by Governmental Accounting Standards Board Statement No. 84, Fiduciary Activities, as discussed in Notes 2 and 14.
+These statements are required by accounting principles generally accepted in the United States of America (GAAP), as discussed in Notes 2 and 14.

-The Notes to Financial Statements, found on pages 26 through 59 of this report, provide additional information that is essential to a full understanding of the data provided in the financial statements.
+The Notes to Financial Statements, found on pages 26 through 58 of this report, provide additional information that is essential to a full understanding of the data provided in the financial statements.